EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/event-init.md

 ## Use case

-Use this event if you want to make sure that your JavaScript will be run after Liquid Ajax Cart is loaded.
+Use this event along with the [`liquidAjaxCart.init`](/v2/docs/liquid-ajax-cart-init/) property when you want to run your JavaScript once Liquid Ajax Cart is initialized.

 {% include v2/content/init-event-example.html %}